 Your WordPress website is a unique combination of plugins, files, posts, pages, users and so much more.
-With such a complicated mix, it’s important to understand how to monitor your website for changes and make sure your site is as secure as it can be.
+With such a complicated mix, it’s important to understand how to monitor your website for changes and ensure your WordPress security is on point.
 Not only that, but monitoring your site for changes can help with user accountability, productivity, reports and compliance.

 So with that in mind, in this article, we’ll show you why you need to monitor your WordPress site for changes and how to do it with two different WordPress security plugins.